What is access control?

 What are the different types of access control?

-1) Discretionary access control
+1) Discretionary

-2) Mandatory access control
+2) Mandatory

-3) Role-based access control
+3) Role-based

-4) Rule-based access control
+4) Rule-based

 There are various steps you can take to secure your business.
 Access control should always be paired with a secure entrance solution, and that’s what we specialise in.
 From automatic doors to gates and barriers, we can provide you with everything you need to protect your premises, regardless of the sector you’re in.
 Get in touch with us today to discover the best option for you.